Who we are

 - seeking access to, or receiving our hearing and/or related services;

 - an individual whose Personal Information may be given to, or held by, us;

 - a contractor, consultant, supplier or vendor of goods or services to HA; or

 Due to the nature of the hearing and related services and products we provide we routinely ask for a range of Personal Information from our clients and others.

-The type of Personal Information we may collect can include (but is not limited to) your name, address, date of birth, contact details (including telephone numbers (landline and mobile), email addresses, gender, Pensioner number, Department of Veterans’ Affairs number, and payment details.
+The type of Personal Information we may collect can include (but is not limited to): your name, address, date of birth, contact details (including telephone numbers (landline and mobile), email addresses, gender, Pensioner number, Department of Veterans’ Affairs number, and payment details.

-Some personal information we collect is sensitive.
+Some Personal Information we collect is Sensitive Information.

 "Sensitive Information" may include information or an opinion about your hearing and health condition and history, or your racial or ethnic origin.
 We may also collect indigenous and culturally and linguistically diverse identifiers to help us deliver better services to clients in culturally appropriate ways (eg. use of interpreters or specialist officers).

 For the purpose of this policy Personal Information refers to both Personal Information and Sensitive Information.